Yurybar93/Power-BI-Olis/README.md

 ## Installation
 1. Download the files from the repository.
-2. Open the `.pbix` file in Power BI Desktop.
+2. Open the `Projekt Olis.pbix` file in Power BI Desktop.
 3. Configure the data connection if necessary.

 ## Usage